cinnammj/cinnammj.github.io/README.md

 Head-to-head battle of two dynamic application security testing (DAST) tools against a deliberately vulnerable web app.

 **What I tested:**
-- Scanned for XSS, SQLi, outdated software, and 20+ other vulns
+- Scanned for XSS, SQLi, outdated software, and 20+ other vulnerabilities
 - Analyzed scan coverage, false positives, report clarity, and usability
 - Benchmarked real-world effectiveness in a controlled environment